 Hands-on Gear Review

 Price: $450.00 List | $449.99 at Amazon

-Bottom line: Easy to push & turn, but attaching car seats is not ideal
+Bottom line: Easy to push and turn stylish choice but attaching car seats is not ideal

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017

 The Mountain Buggy Swift is a smaller off-road stroller with 10-inch rubber air filled tires, adjustable handlebar, aluminum frame, locking swivel front wheel, and super cool bottle holder.
 This stroller boasts a shorter footprint, curb popping capabilities, and good maneuverability.
 It offers a decent storage bin, but only a small canopy and no parent console.
 It is an interesting stroller option that didn't do that well for car seat attachment despite offering car seat adapters for several brands of infant car seats.

 This chart provides a quick comparison of the overall scores for each product we tested in this review.
 The Swift is shown in blue for easy reference.

 The performance of the Swift compared to the competition is detailed in the sections below.